blackspike/BS-Electrum-Icons/README.md

 # BS Electrum Icons
 ###Flat alternative icon set for the Electrum Bitcoin client

-Blackspike LTD would like to offer an alternative modern, flat, vector and retina ready icon set for [Electrum](https://github.com/spesmilo/electrum), the fantastic cross platform Bitcoin wallet
+[Blackspike Design](http://blackspike.com) would like to offer an alternative modern, flat, vector and retina-ready icon set for [Electrum](https://github.com/spesmilo/electrum), the fantastic cross platform Bitcoin wallet

 ####Includes